 - AdventHealth University

 You might also have other questions, such as "What does a chaplain do? or "What is an average chaplain salary?"
-Is this article, we will answer those questions and help you decide whether becoming a chaplain is the right path for you.
+In this article, we will answer those questions and help you decide whether becoming a chaplain is the right path for you.

 What Is a Chaplain?

 A chaplain is a certified clergy member who provides spiritual care to individuals in a non-religious organization, as opposed to a church congregation.
-The role of a chaplain in a government agency might differ slightly from the role of a chaplain in a healthcare setting.
+The role of a chaplain in a government agency might differ slightly from the role of a chaplain in a health care setting.

-Many students also wonder,” What is a chaplain’s role in a non-religious setting?”
-Since they often work in non-spiritual settings, chaplains can lead non-denominational religious services that benefit patients and staff from a variety of religious or spiritual backgrounds.
+Many students also wonder, “What is a chaplain’s role in a non-religious setting?”
+Because they often work in secular settings, chaplains can lead nondenominational religious services that benefit patients and staff from a variety of religious and spiritual backgrounds.

 What Does a Chaplain Do?